Monday, June 12, 2006

 Saturday, June 03, 2006

 The year was 1979.
-Kiss (http://www.kissonline.com/) was in the house!
-Two buddies and I stood only a few feet from center stage.
+Kiss was in the house!
+Two buddies and I stood only a few feet, from center stage.
 We were there!
 What a show!
-The rock vibes were rolling from the speakers.
-Simmons, Stanley, Criss, and Frehley were in true form!
+The rock vibes were rolling, from the speakers.
+Gene Simmons, Paul Stanley, Peter Criss, and Ace Frehley were in true form!
 What a performance!
-One very stout and tall friend hoisted me up from time to time, so I could take pictures above the crowd.
+One very stout and tall friend hoisted me up, from time to time, so I could take pictures, above the crowd.
 What shots I took!
-Great shot of Simmons breathing fire!
+I have great shot, of Gene Simmons breathing fire!
 The house was packed.
 We were there!
 What a memory!
 I was young and felt great!

 The year was 2006.
 Gibbs High School graduates were in the house.
-My niece, Trina "Biscuit," was graduating (the only National Merit Scholarship Finalist in the class, I might add).
-A score of family was seated to stage left.
+My niece, Trina “Biscuit” (as I nicknamed her) was graduating (as the only National Merit Scholarship Finalist in the class, I might add).
+Several family members were seated, on stage left.
 The commencement music did not rock.
-The speakers were adequate but not on a roll.
+The speakers were adequate, but not on a roll.
 I tried to stay awake.
 I was old and sick, still fighting varicella-zoster.
-Still yet, when Trina "Biscuit" walked across that stage, a chill of pride and sentiment ran down my back.
-Was this the little girl whom I used to “walk on the ceiling?”
+Still yet, when Trina “Biscuit” walked across that stage, a chill of pride and sentiment ran down my back.
+Was this the little girl, whom I used to “walk on the ceiling?”
 Congratulations, Trina!
 Yours was not a ceremony of mediocrity.
 Good luck and Godspeed in the future!

 The Knoxville Civic Coliseum hasn’t changed; I have.
-I miss the thrill and fire of the concert of youth, but I relish the love of my dear, long-suffering wife and of those around us.
+I miss the thrill and fire, of the concert, from my youth, but I relish the love, of my dear, long-suffering wife and of those around us.
 Have I graduated?

 What say you?